4GeeksAcademy/blog/blog/how-to-pay-a-coding-bootcamp-2022.md

-The main question remains the same: how to enroll/get admitted into a premium quality program without compromising your present and future?
+The main question remains the same: how to enroll/get admitted into a premium quality [coding bootcamp](https://4geeksacademy.com/us/coding-bootcamp) without compromising your present and future?
 In this case, how to pay for a worldwide awarded coding program?